exoscale/drawio-library/README.md

 ## Usage

-Once loaded, the icons and components will appear in the left panel.
+Once loaded, the icons will appear in the left panel.
 Click any icon to place it on your canvas.
 Icons are proportionally sized for consistent diagrams.

 ![](./images/new-diagram.png)